ACCESS

 thunderbird-banner-edit

-Running from Osaka Station followed by Shin-Osaka Station and onto Kanazawa Station – via Kyoto, Fukui and other stations – the Limited Express Thunderbird is a rapid service which connects the city to Japan’s north coast.
-While this isn’t a shinkansen service, it is a fast, convenient and comfortable way to access one of Central Japan’s major cities and transport hubs – Kanazawa.
+Running from Osaka Station followed by Shin-Osaka Station and onto Tsuruga Station – via Kyoto – the Limited Express Thunderbird is a rapid service which connects the city to Japan’s north coast.
+While this isn’t a shinkansen service, it is a fast, convenient and comfortable way to access the Hokuriku Shinkansen, which can take you further to Kanazawa and Nagano.
 The Thunderbird service includes the following stops:

 Limited-Express-Thunderbird-Train-MAP

 The Thunderbird is covered by the full Japan Rail (JR) Pass and Japan Rail (JR) Hokuriku Arch Pass.
-From Shin-Osaka Station to Kanazawa Station takes approximately 150 to 170 minutes and costs JPY7260 for a non-reserved seat and JPY7590 for a reserved seat.
+From Shin-Osaka Station to Tsuruga Station takes approximately 80 minutes and costs JPY5,100.
 Refer to our ‘Limited Express Thunderbird Timetable’ page for the daily schedule.

 GETTING TO / FROM KANSAI AIRPORT